 There is a level zero for every garden skill,

-VEGETABLE FAMILIES mostly share what they like and don’t like, so learn one entry level choice per family.
-We have seen the Level Zero alliums already, and we will explore other families too.
-My recommendation is choose just one new veg per season that your family loves.
-Along with a easy herbs, flowers, and asparagus or rhubarb, it is enough commitment.
+VEGETABLE FAMILIES mostly share what they like and don’t like, so learning one level zero choice at a time is the most achievable.
+My recommendation is choose just one new veg per month (or even one per season) that provides good value, that your family loves and will eat even in a glut, and is suited to your climate.
+Along with some easy herbs, flowers, and asparagus or rhubarb, it is enough commitment.
 It will also teach you other essential skills.
 More on that later.

 RULE 2: Organics is the answer

-PLANTING has many methods, but most are not Level Zero.
-Seed-raising, seed-saving, cuttings, division.. all might be in your future, but the good old punnet with a few strong little beauties is your friend for now.
-We will learn those other skills by growing herbs, bulbs and flowers that are all useful but not essential.
+PLANTING has many methods, but many are not Level Zero.
+Seed-raising, seed-saving, cuttings, division.. all might be in your future, but the humble seed packet or good old punnet with a few strong little beauties is where you start.
+There are a few veg that must be grown from seed, but they are the minority, and we will let you know as we go.Best thing is to follow the Level Zero veg guides.
+If you are supermen to learn more, then check out this story We will learn those other skills by growing herbs, bulbs and flowers that are all useful but not essential.
 One skill at a time.

 RULE 4: Simple tools

 TOOLS are cool, but you don’t need near so many as you think.
 A square head spade, a small rake, a trowel, garden knife, dibber and boots.
 That’s it.
 Any more is for later, or…just ’cause you just want to.
 I add sturdy scissors and a brush for harvest and clean–up.
+The oscillating hoe is my only tool for weeding, mainly because I’m not keen to be on my knees anymore.
 We will learn how to use each properly.

 RULE 5: Don’t rush